Urucas/babel-me/README.md

 # babel-me
 Are you planning to use [babel](https://babeljs.io/) in your next project ?
-Build a Babel enviroment in one single line
+Build a Babel environment in one single line

 #Install
 ```bash